AmauryDM/twitter-dataflow/tutorial/sequence-2.md

 ## HBase Table

 Then, the goal is to create the database that will store the analyzed tweets.
-To do so, with HBase running, open a Command Prompt in the `.\bin\` folder and type this line that will open the builtin HBase interpreter.
+To do so, with HBase running, open a Command Prompt in the `.\bin\` folder and type this line that will open the built-in HBase interpreter.
 ~~~
 hbase shell
 ~~~